IrishBruseForks/Final-Year-Project/Documentation/Proposal.md

 - **MUI (Material-UI):** React components that adhere to Material Design principles, facilitating a consistent and "user friendly" user interface.

 **Back-End:**
+- **GoLang vs TypeScript:** In industry both languages are very popular for backend servers.
+The reason we decided to go with GoLang is that it is a langauge built on concurency which is very important in a online application that is used by many people you will need to be able to handle hundreds of request in parallel and GoLang facilitates this.
+Typescript on the other hand is a much more dynamic language and does not have a very good concurrency model as compared to golang  which was built on that idea, for this reason we went with GoLang.
+The main advantage of using GoLang is that the api types could be shared with both the frontend and backend due to using the same language.
+There are tools for golang that help facilitate this and we will be using one such thing that generates type safe definitions from the golang structs into interfaces for use when requestiong the api from the frontend.

-- **MongoDB** : a NoSQL database, implemented for its flexibility and scalability, especially suited for managing the dynamic structure of messaging data.
+- **MongoDB:** a NoSQL database, implemented for its flexibility and scalability, especially suited for managing the dynamic structure of messaging data.
 Used to manage structured user data and application configurations, ensuring data integrity and relationships.
 - **MySQL:** implemented for its flexibility and scalability, especially suited for managing the dynamic structure of messaging data.
 Used to manage structured user data and application configurations, ensuring data integrity and relationships.

 **AI – Integration**